Skip to main content

 CompanyCityWorkersTypeDate

-The single largest action involved Management & Training Corp. - MTC Medical LLC (Giles W. Dalby Correctional Facility) at its Post facility, reporting 206 affected workers.
+The largest notice was filed by Management & Training Corp. - MTC Medical LLC (Giles W. Dalby Correctional Facility) at its Post facility, reporting 206 affected workers.
 Devereux Advanced Behavioral Health followed with 122 workers.

 Trend & Outlook